Southwest Workers Union: Kelly Air Force Base

 The base was closed in April 2001 and renamed to Kelly Field Annex.
-As of 1999, the Air Force had spent over 320 million dollars to date in the clean-up of Kelly.
+As of 1999, the Air Force had spent over $320 million to date in the clean-up of Kelly.

 Climate resilience

 In effort to address the disproportionate effects of climate change on immigrants and communities of color, SWU advocates for green energy and career pathways for local residents affected by big energy businesses.
 Their work coincides with Climate Collectiva through strategic partnerships, along with Our Power, to push for public energy efficiency and transition from conventional fossil fuel energy.
 SWU led the fight to divert $20 million from nuclear energy towards renewable and efficient energy sources.

 In collaboration with University of North Carolina Chapel Hill, SWU have expressed their concerns through a fact sheet report on the current climate crisis.
 The report emphasizes the vulnerabilities, assets, and opportunities of various environmental justice factors.

 Eagle Ford region

 The Eagle Ford Play is a sedimentary rock formation that stretches over much of Texas.
 Eagle Ford was once one of the most active shale plays in the world, with 200 rigs running in January 2015.
 Due to this use, third-party groups have expressed concern over the health impacts on locals.

 In 2013 SWU, Centro por la Justicia and local residents organized meetings to discuss their concerns over fracking in Eagle Ford Shale.
-Additionally, SWU, Centro Por La Justicia and the University of North Carolina Chapel Hill released a report in 2015 in which they describe “the consequences of the climate crisis, present current challenges in light of environmental and economic justice, describe current programs related to climate resiliency, and offers insight into future directions”.
+Additionally, SWU, Centro Por La Justicia and the University of North Carolina Chapel Hill released a report in 2015 in which they describe "the consequences of the climate crisis, present current challenges in light of environmental and economic justice, describe current programs related to climate resiliency, and offers insight into future directions".
 These efforts led to the publication of a study in 2016, which found that hydraulic-fracturing fluids and wastewater from the Eagle Ford Shale contained hundreds of substances with the potential to contaminate drinking water of local residents.
 The study also demonstrated that these issues disproportionately affect people of color and people living in poverty.

 Due to the decline of crude oil prices, the number of active rigs has dropped to 87 as of March 2018.